lurbano/MakerspaceNetwork/README.md

 The message is sent as a POST request.

 ## Server Recieve Message (code.py)
-The server recieves the POST message sent to "/" in the ection that starts with:
+The server recieves the POST message sent to "/" in the section that starts with:
 ```python
 @server.route("/", "POST")
 ```